 A single market?

 Australia has not been as committed to the creation of a ‘single market’ – including harmonisation of taxation, investment regimes and a single aviation market – as New Zealand.
-For Australia there has been little incentive to invest effort in harmonising with a smaller partner, as New Zealand only accounts for around 5% of Australia’s exports.
-But in 2009 New Zealand and Australia were jointly engaged in negotiating a free-trade agreement with the Association of Southeast Asian Nations (ASEAN).
+For Australia there has been little incentive to invest effort in harmonising with a smaller partner, as New Zealand only buys around 5% of Australia’s exports.